The AME3 Rules

 - The Tournament is an Anticipate, Advance and Assess Loop for the entire Enterprise.

-- Each Tournament is a fixed period of one Match or a multiple of Matches, but not more than one year, preferable 3 months
+- Each Tournament is a fixed period of one Match or a multiple of Matches, but not more than one year, preferably 3 months.

 - With each Tournament the Accountable Representatives …

-- … are assessing the Enterprise Product by updating their landscape toward evolution, and
+- … assess the Enterprise Product by updating their landscape toward evolution, and

-- … are suggesting changes to Ambitions and the Enterprise Backlog, and
+- … suggest changes to Ambitions and the Enterprise Backlog, and

-- the Enterprise Owner is deciding on changes to the Ambitions and the Enterprise Backlog.
+- the Enterprise Owner decides on changes to the Ambitions and the Enterprise Backlog.

 - The Enterprise System Lead oversees the application of Anticipate, Advance and Assess practices within the Tournament.
 Planning and Execution are covered by the Matches of the Arenas.